The Rights Advocacy Project Program

 How to apply?

-Shortlisted candidates will be notified in late March.
-We will conduct 10-15 minute phone or video interviews with shortlisted candidates in March.
+We will conduct 10-15 minute phone or video interviews with shortlisted candidates in April 2025.
 Successful applicants will be notified by in April.

 Do you want to know more?